paulbeka/mfgd/README.md

 ## External Sources

 [jQuery](https://jquery.com/) is used for the repository management panel which is requested from the [Google CDN](https://developers.google.com/speed/libraries/#jquery).
 [Git](https://git-scm.com/) repositories are interacted with on the local filesystem using [mpygit](https://github.com/kukrimate/mpygit) (a module developed internally).
+[Pygments](https://pygments.org/) is used for syntax highlighting.
+[Django](https://www.djangoproject.com/) is the overarching web framework for implementing MFGD.